kubesphere-retired/docs.kubesphere.io/content/express/zh-CN/KubeSphere-Installer-Guide.md

 Have you configured storage parameters in conf/vars.yml yet?  (yes/no) yes
 Password-less SSH communication is necessary，have you configured yet?
-If not, it will be created automatically. (yes/no) no
+If not，it will be created automatically. (yes/no) no
 Generating public/private rsa key pair.
 Created directory '/home/ubuntu/.ssh'.